 However, Ottoman sultans were pragmatists; they followed a rational strategy when it came to dealing with Christian or Muslim states.
-Gaza (holy war) was neither the ultimate objective nor it was a strategy to destroy Christian and Jewish societies but to subjugate them.
+Gaza (holy war) was neither the ultimate objective nor was it a strategy to destroy Christian and Jewish societies but to subjugate them.
 They were more complex than simple holy wars, sometimes Muslims and Christians joined forces and shared the booty in raids [4].
 Sometimes, Ottomans established alliances with Christian rulers against other Christian states as well as against Muslim states.
 At the same time Ottomans became the protectors of the Orthodox Christians.
 They guaranteed the lives and properties of Christians and Jews.
 These communities were free to exercise their religions and live according to their traditions.
 However, they were required to pay a poll tax to the state.

-Furthermore, Ottomans pursued a policy of volunteer submission of non-Muslims before resorting to warfare.
+Furthermore, Ottomans pursued a policy of voluntary submission of non-Muslims before resorting to warfare.
 As a result, the Ottoman state became a multi-religion, multi-ethnic, and multi-cultural society.
 An example to the success of this tolerant policy is the Greek frontier lord Mihal Gazi’s voluntary conversion to Islam and cooperation with the Ottoman military [2].
-Other Greek (Evrenos Gazi) and Serb nobilities (Malkoçoğlu; Serbian Malković), who both became Muslim, played significant roles in Ottoman campaigns.
+Other examples are the Greek (Evrenos Gazi) and Serb nobilities (Malkoçoğlu; Serbian Malković), who both became Muslim, played significant roles in Ottoman campaigns.
 Also, the relationship with regional kings or potentates were not always warlike.
 These sometimes took the form of intermarriages between families of rulers.
 For example, Sultan Orhan Gazi (1326-1362) married Theodora, the daughter of John V. Cantacuzenus, a claimant to the Byzantine throne [2].
 Another wife of Orhan was the daughter of Byzantine Emperor Andronikos III (1328-1341) [1].
 Bayezid I (the Thunderbolt, 1389-1402) married Princes Olivera Despina, sister of the Serb despot Stefan Lazarevic (1389-1427) [1].
 Furthermore, Lazarevic allied with his brother-in-law by fighting alongside him in the battles of Nicopolis (1396) and Ankara (1402) [5].
 Of course, probably the most famous and influential wife was the wife of Süleyman the Magnificent, Russian slave Roxalana (Hürrem Sultan).

 Upon the death of Osman, his son Orhan Gazi (1324-1362) became the leader of the Ottomans.
-Orhan’s reign included a series of important conquests, one particularly important was the annexation of Anatolian principality Karesi (1344) whose lands provided a crossing point at Dardanelles from Asia to Europe [3].
-Ottoman incursion into Europe began with the capture of Gallipoli (Gelibolu, 1354) and Adrianople (Edirne, 1361); this could be considered as significant as conquering Constantinople [6].
+Orhan’s reign included a series of important conquests, one particularly important was the annexation of Anatolian principality Karesi (1344) whose lands provided a crossing point at the Dardanelles from Asia to Europe [3].
+The Ottoman incursion into Europe began with the capture of Gallipoli (Gelibolu, 1354) and Adrianople (Edirne, 1361); this could be considered as significant as conquering Constantinople [6].
 In addition, they transported Turcoman nomads to the newly occupied lands where they founded Turkish villages, thereby establishing a firm presence on the European soil [2].

 Despite some occasional setbacks, expansion of territories both in Anatolia and the Balkans by conquest continued during the reign of Murad I (1362-1389) who conquered Sofia, Bulgaria, southwestern Anatolia, and Ankara.
 Murad I died in the battle of Kosovo.
 His son Bayezid I took over and continued the campaigns.
 However, Ottomans experienced a major defeat inflicted by Timur (1336-1405) in the battle of Ankara and Bayezid I was taken prisoner.
 This was an existential threat to the Ottoman state.
 What followed was more than ten years of struggle among the sons of Bayezid I for the throne.
 Eventually Mehmed I (1413-1421) succeeded by defeating his brothers.
 During his reign, Mehmed I had to deal with several revolts both in Anatolia and the Balkans, his success in suppressing them was largely due to well-trained and supplied Janissaries [2].